Geissorhiza melanthera

-Geissorhiza melanthera is a small perennial plant of 14–18 cm (5½–7 in) high that is assigned to the Iridaceae.
+Geissorhiza melanthera is a small perennial plant of 14–18 cm high that is assigned to the family Iridaceae.
 It survives the dry southern summer through storage of its resources in a corm.
 The stem carries two or three erect, sticky leaves of up to 18 cm (7 in) long, H-shaped in cross-section.
 This species blooms with six to twelve bilaterally symmetrical flowers, in a spike.
 Sometimes the spike has one side branch with fewer flowers.
 Each flower has six pale beige perianth lobes, a purple-red ring around a purple red tube and three blackish stamens.
-Each flower is subtended by two 1¼–2¼ cm (½–⅞ in) long green bracts.
-This species was found flowering from the end of September till mid October.
-It is an endemic of the western slopes of the Piketberg mountains in the Western Cape province of South Africa.
+Each flower is subtended by two 1.25–2.25 cm long green bracts.
+This species flowers from the end of September till mid October.
+It is an endemic of the western slopes of the Piketberg Mountain Range in the Western Cape province of South Africa.

 Taxonomy

 The species was described in a publication in 2013 by South African botanists Peter Goldblatt and John Manning.
 It belongs to the section Engysiphon.